 top of page

-When it comes to de-radicalization of foreign terrorist fighters, Frisians (in this context the modern regions of Ostfriesland and Land Wursten in Germany, and the provinces of Groningen and Friesland in the Netherlands) do not have a good track record, and not much expertise to offer either.
-The only thing they can contribute to today's challenges of combating terrorism is to illustrate its destabilizing and destructive effects in Frisia in the High Middle Ages.
-We go back in time, to the era of the crusades.
+When it comes to the deradicalization of foreign terrorist fighters, Frisians – in this context, the modern regions of Ostfriesland and Land Wursten in Germany, and the provinces of Groningen and Friesland in the Netherlands – do not have a good track record and not much expertise to offer either.
+The only thing they can contribute to today's challenges of combating terrorism is to illustrate its destabilizing and destructive effects in Frisia during the High Middle Ages.
+Let's peer into the past.
+Let's go back to the era of the crusades and what happened in its aftermath.
+Because, when hiking the Frisia Coast Trail and everything is peaceful and quiet, understand that this land used to be a failed state at the Wadden Sea coast.
+Like standing on the shores of the Gulf of Aden today.

 1. Fighters off to foreign lands

-A novum was created by the Roman Church at the end of the eleventh century: the Holy War.
-Not just your average regular war, but a holy one.
+A novum was created by the Roman Catholic Church at the end of the eleventh century: the Holy War.
+Not just your average regular war, no, a holy one.
 A war to conquer the Holy Land.
-Creating the concept, frame or truth -whatever you prefer- of a bellum iustum 'legitimate war'.
-It was also a refined strategy of propaganda with the purpose of mobilizing knights and soldiers, and generating money to finance the costly endeavor a war simply is.
-Albeit being blessed, a holy war remains pricey.
-The whole thing meant also a balance had to be found between the pacifist gospel on the one hand, and the need felt to defend Christianity with arms and violence on the other hand.
-No, not actually turning your other cheek (Matthew 5: 38-40).
-Crusades, therefore, are an example of complex planning and timing, communications and propaganda, of generating financial and human resources, etc. To quote Tyerman (2015):
+Creating the concept, frame, or truth – whatever you prefer – of a bellum iustum, a legitimate war.
+It was also a refined strategy of propaganda by the Church with the purpose of mobilizing knights and soldiers, and generating money to finance the costly endeavor that a war simply is.
+Despite being blessed, a holy war also has a hefty price tag.
+Crusades, therefore, are an example of complex planning and timing, communications and propaganda, and the generation of financial and human resources, etc. To quote Tyerman (2015):

 [medieval] Reason made religious war possible, a conclusion that might give anyone pause in the twenty-first century